MajesticGoodness/subbyWubby/report/Report.md

 inteusuetation i oxxeu yt theouies in the hose that the essenve ox oqinacan qauate cihh ueyain intavt

 This definitely seems right.
-Anymore substitutions we can glaze from this so far?
+What other mappings can we guess?

 * How about 'theouies'?
 Perhaps we can map 'u' to 'r' to make 'theories'.
 It's worth a shot.
 * The word 'ox' looks enticing.
 That's probably 'of'.
 Let's try mapping 'x' to 'f' as well.
-* 'it is not an east tasq'? 't' probably maps onto 'y', and 'q' probably maps onto 'k'.
+* 'it is not an east tasq'?
+That's an interesting phrase.
+The map is probably 't' onto 'y', and 'q' onto 'k'.

 Let's try these to see what we get.

-### 3.10 Oh....no Part 2: u --> r, x --> f, t --> y, q --> k
+### 3.10 Oops again! u --> r, x --> f, t --> y, q --> k

 | Cipher Letter | English Letter |
 | ------------- | -------------- |